codiga/doc.codiga.io/docs/rosie/tutorials/python-ast.md

 It has the following parameter:

-- the `node` you rule matches on.
+- the `nodeOrPattern` you rule matches on.
 The exact type of this argument depends on the element type being checked.
 All types inherit the `ASTElement` type.
 As the element checked is set to `FunctionCall`, the `node` for our rule will be a type `FunctionCall`.
 - the `filename` where the code is located (a string)
 - the `code` being checked (a string)

+The value of the `node` parameter depends on the element type checked:

+- If the element type checked is `Function Call`, the value of `nodeOrPattern` is a [`FunctionCall` object](/docs/rosie/ast/python/rosie-ast-python-functioncall)
+- If the element type checked is `If Condition`, the value of `nodeOrPattern` is a [`IfCondition](/docs/rosie/ast/python/rosie-ast-python-ifcondition)
+- If the element type checked is `For Loop`, the value of `nodeOrPattern` is a [`ForStatement` object](/docs/rosie/ast/python/rosie-ast-python-forstmt)
+- If the element type checked is `Function Definition`, the value of `nodeOrPattern` is a [`FunctionDefinition` object](/docs/rosie/ast/python/rosie-ast-python-functiondefinition)
+- If the element type checked is `Try Block`, the value of `nodeOrPattern` is a [`TryBlock` object](/docs/rosie/ast/python/rosie-ast-python-tryblock)
+- If the element type checked is `Import`, the value of `nodeOrPattern` is an [`Import`](/docs/rosie/ast/python/rosie-ast-python-import) or an [`ImportFrom`](/docs/rosie/ast/python/rosie-ast-python-importfrom)
+- If the element type checked is `Assignment`, the value of `nodeOrPattern` is a [`Assignment` object](/docs/rosie/ast/python/rosie-ast-python-assignment)

 ### Ignore test files